 In addition, the Department of Bassikounou is hosting the large refugee camp of M’bera, providing refuge since 2012 to Malians ﬂeeing the conﬂict in Mali.
 This large refugee camp and the herds of animals which were brought along, have put considerable additional pressure on the already fragile surrounding environment with intense competition for ﬁrewood, water and pasture.

-In 2018, IOM plans to increase livelihood opportunities for vulnerable refugees and selected host communities in order to mitigate food insecurity, conﬂict and rural emigration through the following:
+In 2018, to respondresponse to the severe drought that is severely affecting households and livestock, IOM plans to increase livelihood opportunities for vulnerable refugees and selected host communities in order to mitigate food insecurity, conﬂict and rural emigration through the following:

 Overall Targeted Beneficiaries: 6,000 refugees and 6,000 host communities